 Since 2008, the winner of the Eurovision Song Contest takes home the iconic glass microphone.
-In 2017, the official trophy will be awarded for the tenth time.
+This trophy is a custom design, especially created for Eurovision.

 The unique hand-made piece of art in the shape of a classic microphone is made of solid transparent glass with sand-blasted and painted detailing.